 Jim Elleson, Owner.
 I got my start in restoration at the feet of my grandfather, who worked out of the Wisconsin Conservation Department’s Forest Protection Headquarters in Tomahawk, and my uncles who farmed in western Wisconsin’s Coulee region.
 I took a detour for a 20-year career as a mechanical engineer, helping people use less energy in homes, offices, and factories.
 Working on my own land in the town of Vermont led me to a deeper understanding of what it means to take care of the land, and I started taking classes and educating myself to broaden my ecological knowledge.
 I started Quercus Land Stewardship Services in 2003, and since then we’ve been steadily increasing our land management capabilities.
 I love seeing the impact that we have on our customers’ properties, and I’m proud of our dedicated, professional crew who make it happen.
 I especially enjoy getting my grandkids out on the river or primitive camping.

-Brittany Pierpont has a Bachelor’s in Environmental Science with an emphasis in Conservation and Resource Management from Carroll University.
+Brittany Pierpont, Project Manager.
+I received my Bachelor’s in Environmental Science with an emphasis in Conservation and Resource Management from Carroll University.
 I have been with Quercus since 2012 and have advanced training in Wildland Fire management.
 I enjoy working outside restoring Wisconsin’s native ecosystems and seeing the transformation each site goes through and communicating with landowners to discuss their goals and the potential their land has.
 One of my favorite things is discovering hidden gems like uncommon plants, birds, and incredible rock outcroppings.
 When I am not in the field or office working, you can find me on the landscape enjoying the Driftless area.
 Whether it is canoeing, growing veggies, or trail riding my horse Smokey, I am on the landscape looking at what should be burned next.

-Jake Michaels has worked with Quercus since 2013.
+Jake Michaels I joined the Quercus crew in 2013.
 I graduated from Carroll University with Nate and Brittany where I received a Bachelor’s degree in Biology.
 Working with Quercus has afforded me some invaluable experiences and advanced training in Wildland Fire management.
 I’m grateful to be employed in a field that allows me to direct my passion for Nature into a productive purpose.
 When I’m not working I spend time outside enjoying the fruits of our daily labor at a slower pace.
 I also enjoy a variety of water and snow sports, and I’m especially fond of wind-driven activities.

 Logan Schendel joined the crew in 2016 and received his Bachelor’s degree in Natural Resource Management from Grand Valley State University.
 My experience includes 6 years working for the US Forest Service out of Ely, MN.
 I enjoy working for Quercus because I enjoy hard work outside, running chainsaws, and seeing the transformation the sites go through that we work on.
 My hobbies include dogsledding, watching baseball, and canoeing.

-Yasi Rezai joined the Quercus crew in late 2016.
+Yasi Rezai I started with the Quercus crew in late 2016.
 I received a Master’s degree in Environmental Conservation from UW-Madison.
 I love working outside everyday and watching how the restoration projects help increase biodiversity and help native flora flourish.
 In my free time I enjoy traveling to new places, hiking, running, yoga, and reading.